 6.2.
 Autophagy-mediated synergistic effect of nanoparticles and chemotherapeutics

 A synergistic anti-cancer effect was observed in vitro and in vivo with autophagy-inducing PEGylated nanoliposomal C6-ceramide in combination with the autophagy maturation inhibitor vinblastine.
-The enhanced cancer killing was proven to be apoptosis-mediated and dependent on autophagy, demonstrated by augmented caspase activity and neutralization of the effect by beclin-1 knockdown, respectively.92 The successful combination of an autophagy inductor and inhibitor was already proven earlier, although only with chemical agents.197
+The enhanced cancer killing was proven to be apoptosis-mediated and dependent on autophagy, demonstrated by augmented caspase activity and neutralization of the effect by beclin-1 knockdown, respectively.92 We hypothesize that this type of co-treatment can give lead to enhanced sequestration of cytoplasmic components while the autophagosomal cargo cannot be degraded owing to impaired lysosomal functionality or autophagosome-lysosome fusion.
+This can thus result in a high abundance of dysfunctional vesicles following disruption of cell homeostasis and concurrently cell death.
+The successful combination of an autophagy inductor and inhibitor was already proven earlier, although only with chemical agents.197 Besides co-treatment of NP with autophagy disruptors , NPs can be combined with chemicals that are able of stimulating autophagy flux.

-A similar study evaluated the cytotoxic effect of manganese oxide (MnO) NP and doxorubicin co-treatment on several cancer cell types (including HeLa).
+Lu et al. evaluated the cytotoxic effect of manganese oxide (MnO) NP and doxorubicin co-treatment on several cancer cell types (including HeLa).
 This combination treatment proved to be highly efficient in vivo since it doubled the reduction in tumor weight compared to NP or doxorubicin treatment alone.
 Moreover, a control experiment with 3-MA showed that this synergistic effect was also dependent on autophagy.78a These studies highlight the potential of autophagy in the elimination of resistant cancer.
 This effect is however dual and more research is required to better control the outcome of autophagy induction.
 Chemotherapeutic agents can result in cell stress, such as damaged mitochondria or DNA damage, which in itself can result in autophagy.
 When the level of autophagy is rather low, this will mainly have a protective effect where the damaged parts will be isolated and destroyed after which the cells can recover.
 Still, if autophagy is strongly induced, this can result in ACD as the cell will degrade itself next to substantially loweringits ATP levels.
 Therefore, the induction of autophagy together with the addition of chemotherapeutic agents can have a synergistic effect, as both will result in autophagy upregulation, which can then result in ACD or stimulate apoptosis when ATP levels drop too low.
-Besides co-treatment of NP with autophagy-stimulating agents, NPs can be combined with chemicals that are able of disrupting autophagy flux.
-This can give lead to enhanced sequestration of cytoplasmic components while the autophagosomal cargo cannot be degraded owing to impaired lysosomal functionality or autophagosome-lysosome fusion.
-This can thus result in a high abundance of dysfunctional vesicles following disruption of cell homeostasis and concurrently cell death.

 The above-listed studies clearly underscore the potential of autophagy in overcoming chemoresistance, and emphasize the relevance of investigating autophagy as an alternative cell death pathway.